 The National Health and Medical Research Council (NHMRC) Postgraduate Scholarships scheme funds successful applicants to attain a research based postgraduate degree – Doctor of Philosophy (PhD) or a Research Masters Degree.

 It aims to support these outstanding health and medical graduates early in their career so they can be trained to conduct research that is internationally competitive and develop a capacity for original independent research within Australia.

-Postgraduate Scholarships may be funded by or in conjunction with other organisations.
+Postgraduate Scholarships may be funded by, or in conjunction with, other organisations.
 These grants offer opportunities to researchers whose work is particularly relevant to the priorities and research interests of the partner organisations.

-Applications to the Postgraduate Scholarships 2019 grant opportunity will be assessed in accordance with the assessment criteria and category descriptors set out in the Grant Guidelines (available on GrantConnect), and the Guide to Peer Review (available in the download section below)
+Applications to the Postgraduate Scholarships grant opportunity will be assessed in accordance with the assessment criteria and category descriptors set out in the Grant Guidelines and Peer Review Guidelines (available on GrantConnect).